-Help your growing baby develop in the twenty-seventh week of your pregnancy
+Help my growing baby develop in the 27th week of pregnancy

 By week 27, your growing baby’s taste buds are more